Janet Yellen: Chair of the Federal Reserve

-After the 2016 presidential election, Yellen gave a strong defense of the Dodd–Frank Act at her Joint Economic Committee testimony, standing in opposition to the incoming President Donald Trump's plans to review the landmark legislation.
+Following the 2016 presidential election, Yellen gave a strong defense of the Dodd–Frank Act in her Joint Economic Committee testimony, standing in opposition to incoming President Donald Trump's plans to review the landmark legislation.
 She argued that it would be inappropriate to weaken or repeal the law designed to prevent a repeat of the 2008 financial crisis.
+Yellen provided further support for financial regulations enacted in the wake of the Great Recession in a speech to the Jackson Hole Economic Symposium on August 25, 2017.
+In her remarks about the aftermath of the crisis, she said, "The balance of research suggests that the core reforms we have put in place have substantially boosted resilience without unduly limiting credit availability or economic growth."
+Yellen warned that any adjustment to the regulatory framework should be modest and preserve the increase in resilience.

-In November 2017, as Yellen's tenure as chair of the Federal Reserve was coming to an end, Trump considered nominating her for another term, but on the advice of his Treasury Secretary Steven Mnuchin, picked a Republican Fed governor, Jerome Powell, instead.
+In November 2017, as Yellen's tenure as chair of the Federal Reserve was coming to an end, Trump considered nominating her for another term, but on the advice of his Treasury Secretary Steven Mnuchin, he picked a Republican Fed governor, Jerome Powell, instead.
 Yellen made her resignation from the Federal Reserve Board at the conclusion of her chairmanship known after Trump's choice, despite still having her assignment as Fed governor until 2024.
 She served a single term and became just the second Federal Reserve chair eligible for reappointment not renominated by a successor presidential administration, the first being Arthur F. Burns almost 40 years prior.
 That unusual departure makes her the briefest-serving central bank chief since G. William Miller, who held that office for over a year, from 1978 to 1979.

-On February 2, 2018, her last day in office, Yellen enforced unprecedented sanctions on Wells Fargo, the third-largest U.S. bank at the time, with a consent order that restricted the firm from future growth until the organization fixed its internal problems.
-The move came in response to a string of "widespread consumer abuses and compliance breakdowns" at the company, including a fake account scandal, and marked the first time the Federal Reserve has imposed a cap on the entire assets of a financial institution.
+On February 2, 2018, Yellen enforced enormous sanctions on Wells Fargo, which was the third-largest U.S. bank at the time, with a consent order restricting the firm's expansion unless it resolved its internal issues.
+That move came in response to a string of "widespread consumer abuses and compliance breakdowns" at the company, particularly a fake account scandal, and marked the first time the Fed has imposed a cap on the entire assets of a financial institution.